EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

 - Check the [**Editors Checklist**][editors-checklist] and make sure you have complied with the requirements, to avoid having to resolve many issues during the revision process.
 - If others assisted with your contribution by writing or supplying resources like diagrams or links, be sure to acknowledge them after obtaining their permission.
 - Check [**Installation Instructions**][installation-instructions] if you want to develop and test changes locally on your machine.
+- Participate in review discussions (issue comments, PR reviews) to refine and improve the content collaboratively.

 ### Spelling check